sharwari09/sp19-281-mavericks/ProjectJournal.md

     - A door dash kind of system for dry cleaners
     - An online event-planning site from which you can create an event page, register attendees, and sell tickets online
     - Rental car application to book a car on rent after checking the car details
+    - A eCommerce platform like Shopify for online stores and retail point-of-sale systems for selling and marketing
+    - A online ticket system like Fandango for reserving seats and booking tickets for Movies, Plays and Shows around the user

 - Finalized Project
     -